 This short course deals in a non-mathematical manner with questions related to the universe as a whole-its beginning, geometry, present state, and future development.
 Topics include the origin of the elements, expansion of the universe, geometry of the universe, and observational evidence.
 Summer, on demand.
+3 s.h.

-DEMONSTRATIONS AND PROJECTS IN ASTRONOMY
+SCED 563: DEMONSTRATIONS AND PROJECTS IN ASTRONOMY